Tobacco Policy

 Tobacco control policies are proven to change behavior and improve health.
 Policy recommendations include institutional action and legislative education at all levels of government.

-Smoke-free and tobacco-free policies: Regulations prohibiting smoking in the workplace, public housing, college campuses and public gathering places like baseball stadiums protect nonsmokers from secondhand smoke.
-However, smoke-free laws and tobacco-free policies not only reduce exposure to secondhand smoke, but also motivate and help tobacco users quit and prevent initiation of tobacco use.
+Smoke-free and tobacco-free policies: Regulations prohibiting smoking in the workplace, public housing, college campuses and public gathering places like baseball stadiums protect people from secondhand smoke, secondhand aerosol and use of nicotine containing products.
+However, smoke-free laws and tobacco-free policies not only reduce exposure to secondhand smoke, but also motivate and help people who use tobacco quit and prevent initiation of tobacco use.

 Tobacco 21: The adolescent brain is more susceptible to nicotine because teens are still going through critical periods of growth and development.
-Increasing the minimum age of purchase of tobacco products to 21 years old is predicted to delay the age of initiation and reduce the risk of becoming regular smokers.
+In 2019, Texas increased the minimum age of purchase of tobacco products to 21 years old; the federal law followed shortly after.
+This change is predicted to delay the age of initiation and reduce the risk of becoming regular smokers.

 Research shows that tobacco control policies result in fewer young people starting to smoke and more adults trying to quit.
 And an overwhelming amount of evidence links smoke-free laws to reduced lung cancer deaths, heart disease rates and asthma emergencies.